Designing labeled graph classifiers by exploiting the R\'enyi entropy of the dissimilarity representation: Introduction

 Focusing on the high-level design of classification systems for graphs, it is possible to identify two main different approaches: those that operate directly in the domain of labeled graphs and those that deal with the classification problem in a suitable embedding space.
 Of notable interest are those systems that are based on the so-called \textit{explicit graph embedding} algorithms, which transform the input graphs into numeric vectors by means of a mapping or feature extraction technique \cite{gm_survey}.
 Graph embedding algorithms \cite{Gibert20123072,riesen+bunke2010,gralg_2012,robleskelly07Riemannianapproachtographembedding,escolano_2011,Luqman:2013:FMG:2381462.2381562,ZareBorzeshi20131648,5648360}, operate by explicitly developing an embedding space, $\mathcal{D}$.
 The distance between two graphs is hence computed processing their vector representations in $\mathcal{D}$, usually by either a geometric or information-theoretic interpretation (e.g., based on divergences \cite{it_diss_graphs__Escolano_2013}).
 We distinguish two main categories of graph embedding algorithms: those that are defined in terms of a core inexact graph matching (IGM) procedure working directly in the graph domain, $\mathcal{G}$, and those that exploit a matrix representation of the graph to extract characterizing information.
 The former (e.g., see \cite{gralg_2012,riesen+bunke2010,ZareBorzeshi20131648}) can process virtually any type of labeled graph, according to the capability of the adopted core matching algorithm.
-The latter, although usually defined on a more sophisticated mathematical setting (e.g., see \cite{seriation+gradis_lncs_2012,5648360,robleskelly07Riemannianapproachtographembedding,escolano_2011}), are constrained to process a restricted variety of labeled graphs, in which all the relevant information can be effectively condensed into a matrix representation of a graph, such as the (weighted) adjacency, transition, and Laplacian matrix.
-Such a transformation (i.e., the embedding) simplifies the problem of learning and testing a classification model by enabling the possibility of adopting well-established pattern recognition tools.
-However, it may also cause information loss due to the intrinsic complexity of the labeled graph data type, which synthesizes both topological and semantic information (i.e., the vertex/edge attributes) of data in the same structure.
+The latter \cite{seriation+gradis_lncs_2012,5648360,robleskelly07Riemannianapproachtographembedding,escolano_2011,jain2016geometry,jain2016statistical} are constrained to process a restricted variety of labeled graphs, in which all the relevant information can be effectively encoded into a matrix representation of a graph, such as (weighted) adjacency, transition, or Laplacian matrix.
 The interested reader is referred to \cite{gm_survey,Bunke2012811,Hancock2012833} and references therein for reviews of recent graph embedding techniques.